Most triathlons are completed in the early morning to avoid the hottest part of the day and the allow enough time for everyone to complete.

 When you arrive at the venue, your first stop should always be the registration desk.
 Make sure you leave plenty of time so you aren't rushed and are able to understand where everything is and can settle any race day nerves.
 Even though you may have already registered online, you still need to mark off that you are here and competing and pick up your race pack.
 You may also be able to look at the course maps here also to understand where your going.

-Next stop, Bike Check in.
+Next stop, Bike check in.
 Once transition is open you are able to rack your bike and set up your transition zone.
 Be sure the have your helmet on and clipped up prior to entering transition as officials will check it.
 Set transition up how your want it to be when you come out of the swim.
 Be careful, once transition is closed you wont be allowed back in until your racing so make sure you are prepared!

-Go time!
 Swim start - the start will either be a mass start (all participants in your age group go off together) or a wave start (small groups of participants in your age group will be sent off in intervals).
 Don't be nervous about the swim, only do what you feel comfortable doing and there are plenty of lifesavers willing to help you!

 Remember Mum's and Dad's once the race is on you aren't allowed in transition to help your child, if your child needs assistance, there are volunteers and officials available to them at all times.

-Finish line - most races have a recovery area for anyone who needs medical assistance and for participants to be able to recover from their race.
+Most races have a recovery area for anyone who needs medical assistance and for participants to be able to recover from their race.
 This is usually a great meeting point for mum's and dad's to find their triathletes!

-Transition Open - you have to wait until the last athlete is off the bike course before transition is open and you can collect your things.
+You have to wait until the last athlete is off the bike course before transition is open and you can collect your things.
 This rules is strictly adhered to.
 Your child got to appreciate an interruption free race so its only fair that others get to have the same courtesy.
 While your waiting, cheer on your fellow competitors and new found friends as they cross the finish line!

-Home time!
 Congratulations to you for completing a triathlon!
 There are plenty of other races available to you as well as club and school programs to meet new friends and learn new skills!